Nikesh Arora: Palo Alto Networks

 In June 2018, Arora became the CEO and chairman of Palo Alto Networks.

 In 2023, Arora's total compensation from Palo Alto Networks was $151.4 million, up 1,355% from the previous year and representing a CEO-to-median worker pay ratio of 735-to-1 for the company, as well as making Arora the fourth highest paid CEO in the U.S. that year.
 For 2024, Arora's total compensation was $58 million.

 Other positions

 Arora was chief marketing officer and a member of the management board at T-Mobile, Bharti Airtel, Europe and is a trustee at the Paley Center for Media in Los Angeles, California.

 Since 2007, Arora has been a senior advisor to Silver Lake Partners, a private equity firm.
 From 2001 to 2004, he was chief marketing officer of the T-Mobile International Division of Deutsche Telekom AG.
 He was chief executive officer and founder of T-Motion PLC, which merged with T-Mobile International in 2002.

-Arora began his career at Fidelity Investments in 1992, holding a variety of finance and technology management positions, rising to vice president, finance of Fidelity Technologies.
 Arora has also worked for Deutsche Telekom and Putnam Investments.

 Arora has been a board member of Sprint Corporation, Colgate-Palmolive and Yahoo!
 Japan.
 He was elected to the board of Uber in 2025.

 Arora is also a member of The Business Council.